cloudify-cosmo/docs.getcloudify.org/content/cloudify_manager/premium/compact/requirments/capacity_and_planning.md

 | RAM     | 16GB        |
 | Storage | 64GB        |

-* The recommended spec was certified with 1M deployments and an average rate of over 2500 workflows per hour.
+* The recommended specs were certified with 1M deployments and an average rate of over 2,500 workflows per hour.
 * Adding more resources has proven to be successful for higher loads.